flyway/flywaydb.org/documentation/gcp-beta/bigquery.md

 You can learn more about service accounts [here](https://cloud.google.com/iam/docs/service-accounts).

-​Set this URL in the `flyway.url` in your configuration file.
+Set this URL in the [`url`](/documentation/configuration/parameters/url) property in your Flyway configuration.

 ## Other configuration

-Set `flyway.schemas` to the name of a `data set` within your BigQuery project.

-Set `flyway.user` and `flyway.password` to empty in your configuration file since we're authenticating using the JDBC URL i.e.
+Set the [`schemas`](/documentation/configuration/parameters/schemas) property in your Flyway configuration to the name of a `data set` within your BigQuery project.
+Set the [`user`](/documentation/configuration/parameters/user) and [`password`](/documentation/configuration/parameters/password) properties to empty in your Flwyay configuration since we're authenticating using the JDBC URL i.e.

 ```
 flyway.schemas=<your data set>